Pan de Muerto Recipe

 Notes

-• The entire process of making the dough can also be done by hand, but it will take about 30 minutes of hand-kneading, which can be a little exhausting.
+• You can make the dough entirely by hand, but it will take about 30 minutes of kneading.

 Nutrition Information